ChiragRamachandra/resume-2023/posts/new-website.md

 # Why did I build this website?

-I mean I already had a [website](https://resume-2020-eta.vercel.app/), but it was kinda old and also it was super bright, even I had to reduce the brightness on my device.
+I mean I already had a <a href="https://resume-2020-eta.vercel.app/" target="_blank">website</a>, but it was kinda old and also it was super bright, even I had to reduce the brightness on my device.
 Lol.

 The other problem also was when I started my old website it was meant to be a simple portfolio website, but sometime after the build, I thought, it would be cool to have a blog of my own.
-So I found [Hashnode](https://hashnode.com/), they have a pretty cool interface to write blogs.
+So I found <a href="https://hashnode.com/" target="_blank">Hashnode</a>, they have a pretty cool interface to write blogs.
 The problem now was, it looked disconnected from my primary portfolio website.
 I just let it be for the time being but always wanted to have a simple platform that served as a one-stop solution which did NOT look disconnected.

 Last but not the least, I wanted to open-source my projects.
 Trust me, this is a very difficult thing for me to do.
 Mostly because I am (almost) a self-taught programmer without a mentor (maybe the instructors on youtube and Udemy were my virtual mentor?) and I am super scared to put things in public domain where people can judge me.